-Students must hold a current substitute license, have maintained a 2.5 cumulative GPA at GBC and have taken or be registered for the Praxis II.
+Students must hold a current substitute license, have maintained a 2.5 cumulative GPA at GBC, receive satisfactory evaluation in field work, and have taken or be registered for the Praxis II.

 During the student teaching internship semester, students are required to take the capstone seminar (EDEL 491).